Clark County Court Records

 Background Checks Through the Sheriff's Office

-The Clark County Sheriff’s Office operates a WebCheck program for civilian background checks through the Ohio Bureau of Criminal Identification and Investigation (BCI&I).
-The service is provided at the east district office:
+The Clark County Sheriff's Office runs a WebCheck program for civilian background checks through the Ohio Bureau of Criminal Identification and Investigation (BCI&I).
+The service is offered at the east district office:

 Address: 3130 East Main Street, Springfield, OH 45503